janklan/symfony-ux-playground/README.md

 This app is supposed to demonstrate that the repeated rendering of forms in Symfony UX Live Component doesn't work well:

-1. The UX Live Component mechanism doesn't play well with UX Autocompleter: the autocompleter turns back to simple select on live reload
+The UX Live Component mechanism doesn't play well with UX Autocompleter: the autocompleter turns back to simple select on live reload
-2. The form structure does not change on live reloads: the `ratingValue` field should show up and disappear depending on the `ratingAllowed` checkbox state.

 *How to use:*